-The remaining outstanding shares of our common stock will be deemed "restricted securities" as defined in Rule 144.
+The remaining 7,206,771 outstanding shares of our common stock (including 4,640,241 shares issued upon conversion of Series A preferred stock, Series A-2 preferred stock and Series B preferred stock), will be deemed "restricted securities" as defined in Rule 144.
 Restricted securities may be sold in the public market only if they are registered under the Securities Act or if they qualify for an exemption from registration under Rule 144 or Rule 701 promulgated under the Securities Act, which rules are summarized below.
-In addition, all of our security holders have entered into lock-up agreements with the underwriters under which they have agreed, subject to specific exceptions, not to sell any of our stock for at least 180 days following the date of this prospectus, as described below.
+In addition, all of our directors and executive officers and substantially all of our pre-offering stockholders (collectively holding 5,685,835 shares of common stock) have entered into lock-up agreements with the underwriters under which they have agreed, subject to specific exceptions, not to sell any of our stock for at least 180 days following the date of this prospectus, as described below.
 As a result of these agreements, subject to the provisions of Rule 144 or Rule 701, shares will be available for sale in the public market as follows:

-- beginning on the date of this prospectus, all of the shares sold in this offering will be immediately available for sale in the public market (except as described above); and - beginning 181 days after the date of this prospectus, additional shares will become eligible for sale in the public market, of which shares will be held by affiliates and subject to the volume and other restrictions of Rule 144 and Rule 701 as described below.
+- beginning on the date of this prospectus, all of the shares sold in this offering will be immediately available for sale in the public market (except as described above); and - beginning 181 days after the date of this prospectus, at the expiration of the lock-up period, 5,685,835 additional shares will become eligible for sale in the public market, of which 4,584,903 shares will be held by affiliates and subject to the volume and other restrictions of Rule 144 and Rule 701 as described below.